Table of Contents

 - Create an authorized view named

-based off of the following query that lists the counties and number of customers in the listed counties.
-Save it insidecustomer_dataset
+customer_authorized_view_u82dbased off of the following query that lists the counties and number of customers in the listed counties.
+Save it insidecustomer_dataset.

 SELECT